diptanw/esphome-i2c-sensor/README.md

   - `calibration`:
     - `coefficient`: Coefficient to adjust the light reading linearly.
     - `constant`: Constant to fine-tune light readings.
+    - `raw`: Use raw reading values without convertion.

     Adjust the `coefficient` and `constant` based on known light conditions (e.g., direct sunlight vs. dark room).

+    Similar to the mixture sensor, the module provides a default conversion from sensor reading to Lux values, based on the conversion formula.
+If you need to override it with your own calculation, set `raw` to `true`, and use `filter` and `lambda` to adjust the formula:

+    ```yaml
+    illuminance:
+      name: "Ambient Light"
+      calibration:
+        raw: true
+      filters:
+        - lambda: return x * (-1.525) + 100000;
+    ```

 - **Address**
   - `new_address`: Optionally specify a new I2C address for the sensor if the default conflicts with another device on your I2C bus.
 This must be done before other devices on the bus are initialized to avoid conflicts.
 After addres is changed, set the new address to `address` field of i2c device.